 - a.
-The Association's books of account are to be reviewed each year by a Chartered Accountant who is a member of the Institute of Chartered Accountants of New Zealand.
-An abstract of the accounts together with the audit report is to be published annually in the Official Journal. - b.
+The Association's books of account are to be reviewed each year by a Chartered Accountant who is a member of the Institute of Chartered Accountants Australia New Zealand.
+The full accounts or an abstract of the accounts together with the audit report is to be published annually in the Official Journal.
+Where an abstract is published, a full version of the accounts will be made available electronically to any member requesting such. - b.
 The annual general meeting must each year, after hearing the recommendation of the Executive Council, appoint a reviewer.
-The recommendation of the Executive Council is not in any way binding on the meeting. - c.
+The recommendation of the Executive Council is not in any way binding on the meeting.

+c.
 The Executive Council must approve the remuneration of the reviewer, but may delegate this power of approval to the Treasurer.